Home Page

 The long beat along the island had brought up

-lunchtime, turning
+lunchtime, taken by turning

 into